 --input-* flags are required for each file.

-Dataset versioning and compatibility¶
+Dataset versioning and compatibility

-When Nextclade software implements new features (for example new QC checks) it might require dataset changes that are incompatible with the previous versions of Nextclade.
+When Nextclade software implements new features (for example new QC checks) it might require dataset changes that are incompatible with previous versions of Nextclade.

 Each dataset defines multiple versions, each containing a range of compatible Nextclade versions (separately for Nextclade Web and Nextclade CLI).
-A particular version of Nextclade can only use a dataset that has matching compatibility range.
+A particular version of Nextclade can only use a dataset that has a matching compatibility range.

 Compatibility checks are ensured by default in Nextclade Web and Nextclade CLI when downloading datasets.
 However, Nextclade CLI users can additionally list and download any dataset version using advanced command-line flags (see